njwichrowski/pyDERIVEST/Documentation.md

 > Positive value to serve as a precision buffer.
 When computing weighted averages of non-outlier results, any error estimates less than ``eps`` will be replaced with ``eps``.
 Raises a ``ValueError`` if ``eps`` is smaller than machine precision (*i.e.*, if ``1.0 + eps <= 1.0``).
 In most cases, machine precision is approximately ``2.23e-16``.

 **method_kwargs** : *dict*, optional
 > Dictionary in which the keys are accepted keyword arguments for the method to be used, and the values specify how to determine the keyword values for each of the ``N`` times the method is called.
-If the value for a key ...
+If the value for a key

-1. has an ``rvs()`` method for generating random variates
+1. has an ``rvs()`` method for generating random variates,
-2. is a list
+2. is a list,
-3. is a tuple
+3. is a tuple, or
 4. fails to satisfy any of the above conditions,

-> ... then the value of the corresponding keyword argument is determined for each method call by (resp.) ...
+> then the value of the corresponding keyword argument is determined for each method call by (resp.)

-1. calling ``rvs()`` to obtain a single (scalar) value
+1. calling ``rvs()`` to obtain a single (scalar) value,
-2. picking uniformly at random from the list's elements
+2. picking uniformly at random from the list's elements,
-3. sampling uniformly at random from the interval extending between the ``0`` and ``1`` elements of the tuple
+3. sampling uniformly at random from the interval extending between the ``0`` and ``1`` elements of the tuple, or
 4. always using the provided value.

 > Note that it is a computational waste to use only [d] (constant-valued arguments) in ``method_kwargs``, since doing so will merely compute an approximate derivative ``N`` times at the exact same conditions.

-> By default, ``method_kwargs`` varies the ``"max_step"`` parameter according to a log-normal distribution.
+By default, ``method_kwargs`` varies the ``"max_step"`` parameter according to a log-normal distribution.

 **ob_kwargs** : *dict*, optional
 > Dictionary of key-value pairs to pass to the utility function ``outlier_bounds`` when determining which estimates constitute outliers.